JoaoBett/JoaoBett/README.md

 Hey there!
 I'm João Bettencourt, a 22-year-old computer science student currently in Leiria.
 Gaming captivated me, prompting a leap into programming.
 Exploring the code behind the pixels opened a new universe. 🎮💻

 * 🌍  I'm based in Leiria
-* 🚀  I'm currently working on my DevOps carreer
+* 🚀  I'm currently studying Computer Science in Leiria
-* 🧠  I'm learning AWS, Software Development Methodology and Virtualization
+* 🧠  I'm learning AWS, Docker and in a Discord Bot
-* 🤝  I'm open to collaborating on Automation projects
 * ⚡  I have an addiction to code and game

 ### Skills